Maximum Risk Rule

 • If your floating PnL falls below this threshold, it indicates your losses have surpassed the allowable limit.
 As a result, the account will be immediately closed due to a rule breach.

-• Instant Funding offers immediate access to trading, bypassing challenge phases.
+• This Challenge offer immediate access to trading, bypassing challenge phases.
 With this privilege comes the necessity for stricter safeguards.

 • The Maximum Risk Rule, including the limit on floating PnL, protects both traders and the account balance, encouraging disciplined trading and maintaining account longevity.